aivant/peppr/docs/tutorial/api.rst

         pose = pdbx.get_structure(pdbx_file, model=1, include_bonds=True)
         evaluator.feed(system_id, ref, pose)

-Eventually we can report the evaluation run as a table that every chosen metric for each system (indicated by the given system ID).
+Eventually we can report the evaluation run as a table that lists every chosen metric for each system (indicated by the given system ID).

 .. jupyter-execute::